diffblue/cbmc/doc/cprover-manual/properties.md

 ```

 A note on limitations: Because only static information is used for code
-generation, arrays of unknown size and pointers will not be affected by this;
+generation, arrays of unknown size and pointers will not be affected by this.
 Which means that for code like this:

 ```C